 A whirlwind tour of lake constance

 After a short train ride from Zurich airport I arrived in the town of Constance, locals know it as Konstanz.
-Outlined by the often mist-veiled Alps, the town has a distinct buzz, partly due to its university.
+Outlined by the often mist-veiled Alps, the German town has a distinct buzz, partly due to its university.
 It’s the ideal base for visitors with regular ferry services operating to Switzerland, Austria and nearby islands.

 Dinner that evening was on board the Hohentwiel, a beautifully restored paddle steamer, a vision of polished brass, cherry wood and mahogany.
 A fabulous five-course meal of local specialities was washed down with the region’s Müller-Thurgau wine, accompanied by entertainment from talented musicians.
 Indeed, so enjoyable was the evening that three hours later no-one noticed we had arrived back at our starting point of Hard, a lakeside village in Austria.